 Distance Education is the use of technology to provide instruction to students who desire to learn outside the regular classroom; it is a way of taking college credit courses in your home or community.
 Distance Education courses combine academic quality, rigorous challenge, and convenience.
 Calhoun offers a variety of courses for the distance learner.
-Distance Education at Calhoun includes multiple instructional technologies: college by cassette, compact disc (CD), DVD, Calhoun television station (4CTV), Alabama Public Television, or web-based internet.
-In College by Cassette and College by Compact Disk (CD), students register for the course and receive instruction on pre-recorded video tapes, compact disk, or a combination of these technologies.
+Distance Education at Calhoun includes multiple instructional technologies: telecourses in cassette, CD or DVD and on Calhoun television station (4CTV), Alabama Public Television, or internet.
+Students register for the course, obtain course information and receive instruction by one of the aforementioned technologies.
 Internet courses require that students access the World Wide Web from their home or work.
-Students needing more information about Distance Education should contact the Vice President or designee's office, (256) 306-2619.
+Students needing more information about

+Distance Education should contact the Vice President or designee's office, (256) 306-2929.